 However, having lived and worked in Southend-on-Sea for about 22 years between us, we passed on these seaside delights and continued east after picking up a spot of lunch.

 The hustle and bustle of Western Esplanade suddenly disappears as you pass the shingle beaches, tiny cafes, and the homes of some really lucky people.
-Thorpe Bay is a coveted location, so houses are often huge and come with a hefty price tag.
+Thorpe Bay is a coveted location on the Thames Estuary, so houses are often huge and come with a hefty price tag.
 The air seems cleaner here, and you really have to search to spot empty soft-drink cartons and crisp packets on the floor.

 Lining the beach is a collection of beach huts, most brightly painted, as if they were snatched clean from the 19th Century.
 Some seem a little worse for wear, but to find a well kept hut, which isn’t being used by its owners, is a cool (but slightly naughty) way to have a picnic.